#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 I admire it.
 And I saw a factory in Bordeaux where the Nazis used to make submarines.

 Did you really?
-So, yeah, yeah.
+So yeah, yeah.
 I've had a great eight days.

 It's an amazing country.
+You're good on your holidays.

-That was all due to my friend Brukhan.
+You get a bit of culture in there.
+That was all due to my friend Bruchan.

-Because my friend Bruchan, my dear friend Bruchan and his wife Einir and their kids were in were on, we're in Bordeaux at the same time as us.
-We met for lunch.
+Because my friend Bruchan, my dear friend Bruchan and his wife Einir and their kids

 Yeah.
-But Bruchan likes a plan.
+Bruchan likes a plan.

 And even though it was four kids under the age of 10, he said, right, let's go to a Nazi submarine factory.

 Well, it's now like an art gallery.
-Like a soft play Nazi factory.
+Like a soft play Nazi factory

 Yeah.
 But yeah, no, it's good.

 medieval fort.
+Yeah.

 Made the kids walk up about 180 steps.
 Yeah, it was great.